Multiple Degree of Freedom Systems: Eigenvalue Problem

 which is a standard eigenvalue problem

-The dynamic matrix can be used with standard software packages such as Matlab or Octave.
+The dynamic matrix can be used with standard software packages such as Matlab.

 Alternatively, starting with equation (8.27) and premultiplying both side by gives